 After the divorce, she was pretty sure she’d never love again.
 At least, not with the same intensity.
 After all, that man was the love of her life.
 How could she be feeling any differently?

 But time isn’t there just to make us run late to places, or to make us look old.
 It’s also there to heal broken hearts.
 To help us understand.
 So right when she was at her lowest point, the Universe decided to magically surprise her with a new special someone.
-Despite her being certain she’d never meet another person that would make her heart skip a beat, there she was, falling in love all over again.
-It now seemed that happiness wasn’t just a momentary illusion, a joke, or a lie, but rather, a palpable reality.
+Despite her being certain she’d never meet another man that would make her heart skip a beat, there she was, falling in love all over again.
+It now seemed that happiness wasn’t just a momentary illusion, a joke, or a lie – but rather, a palpable reality.
 Perhaps even something she could rely on, after all.

 She was finally ready to open up again, to be happy, and yes, to be vulnerable.
 She gave love a second chance and started a new journey filled with hope and plans for the future with this wonderful man.
 She was feeling alive, valuable, needed, beautiful.
 She even found herself thinking about doing that marriage thing all over again – even having kids!
 The whole la la land.
 Truth is, he was amazing.
 They had truly connected, so, why not?
 What could possibly go wrong?